+31 (0) 570 74 54 30 info@v-tron.eu

 Challenges

-If the entire fleet were equipped with yDrive, more than 1% of total CO2 emissions could be reduced with a product that should pay for itself within the economic lifetime of the trailer.
+If the entire fleet were to be equipped with yDrive, more than 1% of total CO2 emissions could be reduced with a product that should pay for itself within the economic life of the semi-trailer.

 Project partners:

-Project yDrive is partly made possible by Flevoland province and the Ministry of Infrastructure and Water Management’s DKTI-Transport scheme.
-The DKTI is a scheme to encourage more sustainable road transport.
+Project yDrive is made possible in part by the province of Flevoland and the DKTI-Transport scheme of the Ministry of Infrastructure and Water Management.
+The DKTI is a scheme designed to promote the sustainability of road transport.

 Interested in our products or services?